davide-colombo/davide-colombo/README.md

 But most importantly, those years were the key to test my mind under huge amount of stress and pressure.

 Unsurprisingly I learned how to cope with stressful situations.

+## Second part of the Journey: the mind